-Global financial crisis, sharp slow-down of the local economy, nationalisation of the largest bank with local capital - these are the factors that most directly affect further development and stability of the entire banking sector, including mav also AS Latvijas Krājbanka.
+The global financial crisis, sharp slow-down of the local economy, nationalisation of the largest bank with local capital - these are the factors that may most directly affect further development and the stability of the entire banking sector also including Latvijas Krājbanka.

-Ensuring steady and forecastable cash flows is the key target set for the year 2009 to maintain continuous operations of the Bank.
+Ensuring steady and predictable cash flows is the key target set for the year 2009 to maintain the continuous operations of the Bank.

-Household deposits are the main source of financing for AS Latvijas Krājbanka.
+Household deposits are the main source of financing for JSC "Latvijas Krājbanka".
 Households and enterprises account for more than 90% of all attracted resources.
-The increasing strain in the society caused by distrust towards individual banks has not affected the Bank's resource base.
-In 2008, the pace of deposit growth remained at prior year level.
-The policy pursued by the Bank in the customer attraction and servicing makes it possible to maintain the steady growth of deposits also in 2009 and shows the Bank's ability to attract free cash of households on the local market.
-Under the current turbulent market circumstances, the fluctuations of deposits were not significant, only about 0.5%.
+The increasing strain in society caused by distrust towards individual banks has not affected the Bank's resource base.
+In 2008, the pace of deposit growth remained at the previous year's level.
+The policy pursued by the Bank in the customer attraction and servicing makes it possible to maintain the steady growth of deposits during 2009 and shows the Bank's ability to attract free cash of households on the local market.
+Under the current turbulent market circumstances, the fluctuations of deposits were not significant only amounting to about 0.5%.

 The syndicated loan of EUR 15 million constitutes only 1.6% of the Bank's liabilities, which is an insignificant portion of attracted resources.
-Therefore, it can be concluded with certainty that the cash flows of AS Latvijas Krājbankaa do not depend on the availability of external financing.
+Therefore, it can be concluded with certainty that the cash flows of Latvijas Krājbanka do not depend on the availability of external financing.